Johnny So

 Jun 2019 – Aug 2019 Seattle, Washington

-Created an intent recommendation service for third-party Alexa skills using short utterance text data
+Created an intent recommendation service for Alexa skills using short utterance text data

 Software Engineer Intern